zchking/docs/pages/katalon-studio/tutorials/create_first_api_test_katalon_studio.md

 (1) Web Service Request is added to the test case from the previous step.

 (2) In order to verify the content that the request return, we need to specify the output of the request.
-Just simply enter the ‘Output’ with the variable name we want to use later.
+Just simply enter the 'Output' with the variable name we want to use later.

 (3) Step 2 and step 3 of the test case are for verification.
-They are added in a similar way to “Send Request” step.
+They are added in a similar way to "Send Request" step.
 Step 2 verifies the response code (200 if the request is sent successfully)

 (4) Verify the response code is 200